mbentley/docker-in-docker/scripts/README.md

 ### Launching UCP and DTR in various configurations

 Before you can run UCP and/or DTR dev or tech preview (TP) images, you must [create offline tarballs](#create-targz-archives) of the images.
+The below examples utilize exporting environment variables.
+See `DIND_ENV` in [Environment Variable Overrides](#environment-variable-overrides) if you'd like to utilize a file with environment variables instead.

 * UCP and DTR - UCP (dev/TP) and DTR (dev/TP)
   ```